mehstruslehpy/Documents/C++/AtEaterFullEngine/backup/README.txt

 I originally made this in codeblocks during lab time for the aforementioned class. you will need to compile with c11 support due to the nested vectors.

-(before c11 c++ had issues with >> << in nested vectors looking like stream operators)
+(before c11 c++ had issues with >> << in nested vectorsa looking like stream operators)

-It should be noted that this is really dirty and hackish so this really probably won't compile for you

 ####STARTING A GAME####
-To run the game on linux do:
+To run the game either do:

-AtEater.exe yourMap.src 5

-where 5 is a number between 1-5 signifying a choice in difficulty/game speed

-to run the game on windows do:

-AtEater.exe yourMap.src 5
+AtEater.exe yourMap.src

-or on either system to choose manually just type:
+or just type:

 ArEater.exe